code-423n4/redacted-bug-bounty/README.md

 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/YYYY-MM-AuditName/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
-- Starts TBD XXX XXX XX 20:00 UTC (ex. `Starts March 22, 2023 20:00 UTC`)
+- Starts December 15, 2023 20:00 UTC
-- Ends TBD XXX XXX XX 20:00 UTC (ex. `Ends March 30, 2023 20:00 UTC`)

-## Automated Findings / Publicly Known Issues
+## Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/YYYY-MM-contest-candidate/blob/main/4naly3er-report.md).

-Automated findings output for the audit can be found [here](https://github.com/code-423n4/YYYY-MM-contest-candidate/blob/main/bot-report.md) within 24 hours of audit opening.

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 [ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
+Are there any past audits?
 If so, list them here. ]

-# Overview
+# Project Overview

 [ ⭐️ SPONSORS: add info here ]